adnanm777/adnanm777/README.md

-Here’s an updated version of your portfolio with relevant logos and a streak tracker for GitHub:

----

 # 👋 Hi, I'm Mohammad Adnan!
 ### *SDET | QA Engineer | Automation Testing Enthusiast*

 I am an accomplished *Software Development Engineer in Test (SDET)* with a solid foundation in automation and manual testing.
 With expertise in creating test scenarios, identifying bugs, and leveraging AI-driven tools, I am committed to ensuring software quality and delivering seamless user experiences.
 My adaptability to emerging technologies and strong problem-solving skills make me a valuable contributor in any testing environment.

----

 ## 🛠 *Technical Skills*